Skip to main content

 Don't let a brief return to smoking or vaping stop you

-The experts at Quitline say quitting can take practice and that every attempt helps people develop the skills they need to quit for good.
+The experts at Quitline say quitting can take practise and that every attempt helps people develop the skills they need to quit for good.
 Moments when you smoke or vape after your quit date can be a normal part of quitting and you can benefit from them in the long run as they provide you with an opportunity to learn and develop your quitting skills, getting you a step closer to quitting for good.

 Remember: If you've had a cigarette or if you’ve vaped, it doesn't have to mean you're back to square one with smoking or vaping again.
 Keep up your quitting journey to break free from smoking or vaping.